gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 </script>
 ```

-When you find yourself in this situation, simply use the `window` object in
+When you find yourself in this situation, use the `window` object in
 your Python code (found in the `pyscript` namespace) to interact with the
 resulting JavaScript objects: